osrf/gazebo_tutorials/force_torque_sensor/tutorial.md

 Applying a force to `link_2` causes it to topple over and rest at a 90 degree angle, the limit of the joint.
 The joint's +Y axis points towards the ground plane.
-The gravity acting on the block is applying a torque about the X axis.
+Gravity acting on the sphere applies a torque about the X axis.

 [[file:files/force_torque_toppled_diagram.png|480px]]

 The mass supported by the joint remains the same, so the magnitude of the force is the same.
-THe direction of the force changes, it becomes +98 N on the Y axis.
+The direction of the force changes to be +98 N on the Y axis.
-The mass of the sphere is positioned 1.5 m away on the joint's Z axis.
-The torque about the X axis is:
+Because the sphere is positioned 1.5 m away on the joint's Z axis the torque about the X axis is:

 ```
 torqueJoint01_x = r X R